ruohoruotsi/BeatSeeker/BeatSeekerProject/READ_ME.txt

 Place the MaxExternals in to the Max file path (suggested: Applications->Max->Cycling'74->max-externals)

+To get these to work on github I've had to create a zip folder of these - there should be two:
+Beatseeker~.mxo
+and
+qm.plot.mxo (for limited graphics)

 Use the current beatseeker~.mxo object

 the beatseeker_v1.1~ is for instance older.